biojava/biojava.github.io/_wikis/BioJava:Make_release.md

 **Back in your local checkout**

+-   remove the /dist subdirectory from your checkout.
+Not needed any longer.
 -   Make the doc release bundle

 `ant clean; ant javadocs-all; cd ant-build; jar cvf biojava-1.7-doc.jar docs/`